unoth/TodoList-MVVM/README.md

 # Todo_List

-An example app using RecyclerView (swipe to delete), Room Database, MVVM architecture
+An example app using RecyclerView (swipe to delete), Room and RxJava, MVVM architecture